NikhatSultan/Bike-Rental-Prediction/README.md

 ## 📁 Project Files

 - `bike_rental_prediction.R`: R script for data cleaning, EDA, model training, and evaluation.
-- `WriteUp-Bike Rental Project.docx`: Documentation outlining the steps and logic behind the project.
 - `1657875746_day.xlsx`: Input dataset used for training and testing
 ## 🧠 Techniques Used